 Temple of Antoninus and Faustina, Roman Forum, Rome, Italy

-When the emperor died two decades later, the temple was renamed to honor them both, becoming the Temple of Antoninus and Faustina.
+When the emperor died two decades later, the temple was renamed to honor them, becoming the Temple of Antoninus and Faustina.
 Sometime between the 7th and 9th centuries, it became part of the San Lorenzo and Miranda Church instead of the temple it was originally built to be.

 Atrium Vestae